SyedHussnainHaiderKazmi/Flexibility-Potential-of-Residential-EV-Charging/README.md

 Here is what you’ll find in each folder:

 ### 1️⃣ `1_Masters_Thesis_Report`
-📄 Final thesis report in PDF format and written in LaTeX.
+📄 Final thesis report, written in LaTeX, is available in PDF format.

 ### 2️⃣ `2_Masters_Thesis_Presentation`
 🎤 Presentation slides for defense.